 When pausing a Cloud Environment

-If your Cloud Environment includes a persistent disk, any files saved to your mounted persistent disk at /home/jupyter
+If your Cloud Environment includes a Persistent Disk, any files saved to your mounted Persistent Disk at /home/jupyter

-or /home/jupyter-user
+or /home/studio

 will be saved.

 Packages you install in a notebook are stored on your Cloud Environment Persistent Disk.
-As long as you don't delete the persistent disk, no active saving is required.
+As long as you don't delete the Persistent Disk, no active saving is required.

-4. If I have a persistent disk (PD), what happens if I restart the Cloud Environment?
+4. If I have a Persistent Disk (PD), what happens if I restart the Cloud Environment?
 What is saved?

+If you restart a paused Cloud Environment, all generated data, as well as libraries and packages are protected.
 Even if you don’t have a PD, your files will still exist in the VM memory if you pause and resume your Cloud Environment.

 6. Is the Memory (GB) configuration the amount of memory per CPU, or the amount of memory overall?